Module tenlib.fs

 Methods

-def write(self, data: StrOrBytes) ‑> int
+def write(self, data: StrOrBytes) ‑> int-

 Writes

-to file.Args
+datato file.Args

-- Data to write in the file
+data:str, bytes- Data to write in the file

-def append(self, data: StrOrBytes) ‑> int
+def append(self, data: StrOrBytes) ‑> int-

 Append

-to file.Args
+datato file.Args

-- Data to append to the file
+data:str, bytes- Data to append to the file

-def touch(self, mode: int = 438, exist_ok: bool = True, parents: bool = False) ‑> Path
+def touch(self, mode: int = 438, exist_ok: bool = True, parents: bool = False) ‑> Path-

 Wrapper for